What is Freemasonry?

 Freemasonry uses building analogies to teach members how to lead productive lives that benefit the communities that they live in.
 In the medieval era, stonemasons wore aprons and gloves to protect themselves while working on shaping rough pieces of stone, but in today’s society Freemasons meet to build friendships and communities rather than cathedrals and castles.

-For Freemasons, there are four important values that help define their path through life: Integrity, Friendship, Respect and Service.
+For Freemasons, there are four important values that help define their path through life.
 In today’s world filled with uncertainty, these principles ring as true now as they have at any point in the organisation’s history.
+These principles are:

 Freemasonry is organised in smaller units of members, called Lodges, where meetings are held, and members meet together.
 A Freemason Lodge is a place where members will spend a significant part of their journey in Freemasonry and each member can freely choose the Lodge they wish to be part of.